How to Improve Employee Productivity: 5 Proven Tips

 6 Ways to Engage Your Disengaged Employees

 Disengaged employees pose a significant challenge to productivity.
-They become what experts call the “quiet quitters.”
-They “quit” by putting in the bare minimum effort, going through the motions, and checking out mentally.
-This lack of engagement can have a number of negative consequences for productivity, including poor customer service and absenteeism.
+They become what is popularly known now as “quiet quitters,” who gradually “quit” by putting in the bare minimum effort—going through the motions and checking out mentally.
+This lack of engagement can have many negative consequences for productivity, including poor customer service and absenteeism.

 Organizations can address this disengagement.
 Here’s how: